superpowers/docs.superpowers-html5.com/pages/en/4_development/1_roadmap.md

 # Roadmap

-The core development team uses [a Trello board](https://trello.com/b/eQUeNKrq/superpowers) to keep track of planned features.
+Before migrating to GitHub, the core development team used [a Trello board](https://trello.com/b/eQUeNKrq/superpowers) to keep track of planned features, but we are slowly moving away from it.

 ## Superpowers v2.0 or later